BioComSoftware/TeramyydDuel/Docs/DEV_INSTRUCTIONS.md

 - Multiple icons for one mount:
   - Each mount should have exactly ONE MountHUDMarker
   - Check Hierarchy - remove duplicate markers
+- Health bar doesn't appear:
+  - Verify Show Health Bar is checked on the MountHUDMarker
+  - Ensure weapon prefab has a Health component attached
+  - Health bar only shows when weapon is mounted (hidden when mount is empty)
+- Health bar wrong color or fill:
+  - Check Health Full Color and Health Empty Color settings
+  - Verify Health component's currentHealth and maxHealth values
+  - Bar fills from bottom (0%) to top (100%)
+  - Color interpolates: green at full health → red as health decreases
+- Ready indicator doesn't appear:
+  - Verify Show Ready Indicator is checked on the MountHUDMarker
+  - Ensure weapon prefab has ProjectileLauncher component
+  - Indicator only shows when weapon is mounted
+- Ready indicator always red (or always green):
+  - Check ProjectileLauncher.reloadTime is set (default: 2.0 seconds)
+  - Verify startReady setting (if false, weapon starts reloading)
+  - Test by firing weapon - should turn red during reload, green when ready
+  - Check Ready Color and Not Ready Color settings on marker

 ### File Locations
 Current System: